 It would be desirable to be able to make quality SMART (Simple, Measurable, Applicable, Repeatable, and Trainable) and to unify/use both views on quality.

-3.1 Quality & Properties
+The properties an artifact may exhibit relate to the supply side of the information market, while the desirability can be positioned at the demand side.

+3.1.
+Quality and properties

 As stated previously, the main goal of this section is to introduce a (formal) model for quality.
 This requires a two-pronged approach.
 Firstly, the intuition behind our model has to presented.
 We will use motivating examples for this.
 Secondly, we will present a formalism.
-Figure 2 shows our model using the Object Role Modeling (ORM) notation, which provides the signature for the formalism.
-In the remainder of this section we will use the terminology introduced in this Figure. for an overview of this notation.
+Fig. 2 shows our model using the Object Role Modeling (ORM) notation, which provides the signature for the formalism.
+In the remainder of this section we will use the terminology introduced in this figure. for an overview of this notation.
 The first observation that we must make is that the artifacts can play different roles.
 For example, a mug can be seen as a device from which you can drink tea; it can be seen as an art object or even as a place to store pens in.
-The quality of some artifact

-&lt;sup>2See http://www.libqual.org and http://www.webqual.net respectively depends on which role this artifact plays.
+The quality of some artifact depends on which role this artifact plays.
 Continuing the above example: a mug can be great as a drinking device but be horrible as an art object.
-We will model this as follows: Let $\mathcal{AF}$ be the set of all artifacts that may have certain qualities (properties) and let $\mathcal{RO}$ be the set of all roles that these artifacts can fulfill.
-The combination of an artifact and a role is dubbed an fulfillment (i.e., a fulfillment denotes an artifact in a role): $\mathcal{FL}$ .
-The artifacts and roles that participate in a fulfillment can be found using the functions $\mathsf{Artifact}: \mathcal{FL} \to \mathcal{AF}$ and $\mathsf{Role}: \mathcal{FL} \to \mathcal{RO}$ respectively.
+We will model this as follows: Let \mathscr{AF} be the set of all artifacts that may have certain qualities (properties) and let \mathscr{RO} be the set of all roles that these artifacts can fulfill.
+The combination of an artifact and a role is dubbed an fulfillment (i.e., a fulfillment denotes an artifact in a role): $\mathscr{FL} \to \mathscr{AF}$ and Role: $\mathscr{FL} \to \mathscr{RO}$ respectively.
 Since a fulfillment denotes an artifact in a role we know that an artifact and a role combination uniquely determines a fulfillment: